 In order to advance project delivery knowledge, PPI partners with leading companies and academic institutions to address the root cause of project delivery cost and schedule overruns.
 PPI collaborates with top universities and researchers in the field to conduct applied and theoretical research, educate students and provide training for industry professionals.
-Below provides additional details on past and current ongoing research efforts.
+Below are additional details on past and ongoing research efforts.
 To collaborate on research or learn more about our research program, contact us.

 A Comprehensive, Integrated, Optimization-Simulation Model for Capital Project Supply Chain Management: An example from Oil & Gas